ajfigueroa/ajfigueroa.github.io/_posts/2018-07-18-Adjacency-Matrix.md

 layout: post
 title: 'Adjacency Matrix'
 excerpt_separator: <!--break-->
+categories: Reference
 ---

-In the last [post](/2018/01/07/DFSubviews), we explored how a graph can be represented using an adjacency list.
+In the last [post](/blog/2018/01/07/DFSubviews), we explored how a graph can be represented using an adjacency list.
 We'll now look at how an adjacency matrix can also be used.

 <!--break-->